davidnqd/lucidtail/README.md

 	lucidtail *.log

- * Monitor all files ending with '.log'.
+Monitors all files ending with '.log'.

 #### Monitor UDP

 	lucidtail -u 514

- * Monitor UDP messages on port 514 (syslog).
- * This requires root access on most systems.
+Monitors UDP messages on syslog port 514 (which requires root access on most systems).

 #### Publish on port 1337

 	lucidtail *.log -u 514 -p 1337

  * Monitor all files ending with '.log'.
  * Monitor UDP messages on port 514 (syslog).
-This requires root access on most systems.
+	* This requires root access on most systems.
- * Publish on port 1337 (default: 8080)
+ * Publish on port 1337

 Advanced Setups
 ---------------